Asyncronic/traqcare_tools/README.md

 - Enable response waiting only if server replies to UDP packets
 - Check firewall rules for UDP traffic (different from TCP)

+### MQTT Connection Issues
+- Verify broker host and port are correct
+- Check if broker requires authentication (username/password)
+- Ensure TLS is enabled if connecting to port 8883
+- Test with public brokers first (broker.hivemq.com, test.mosquitto.org)
+- Check firewall rules for MQTT ports (1883, 8883)
+- Verify client ID is unique (or leave blank for auto-generation)
+- Sessions expire after 5 minutes of inactivity

 ### FCM Send Failures
 - Verify service account has `firebase.messaging` permissions
 - Check device token is valid and not expired